truewebber/golangci-config/README.md

 golangci-wrapper run -c internal/config/.golangci.local.yml ./...
 ```

-The wrapper only strips `-c/--config` flags to inject the generated file; all other arguments are forwarded to the underlying `golangci-lint`.
+The wrapper only strips `-c/--config` flags to inject the generated file; all other arguments are forwarded to `go tool … golangci-lint`.

 ## Toolchain management

-To pin tool versions in `go.mod`, add a `tools/tools.go` file:
+To pin the linter version in your repository, add a `tools/tools.go` file and keep it in sync with the wrapper:

 ```go
 //go:build tools